Anaesthesia & Surgery

 Like us, most pets will at some stage require a surgical procedure.
 The majority of our surgical cases are elective and afford a degree of planning but some unfortunately are not and require immediate attention.

 It is understandable that we have concerns for our pets when surgery is required.
 Every effort is made to make your pet’s stay as comfortable and short as possible and to discuss and answer any concerns you may have.
 All pets are given a thorough health check prior to surgery and pre and post-operative blood tests can be carried out quickly and efficiently with instant results.
 All anaesthetics are closely monitored and recorded and your pet will have individual care until recovery.
 As soon as your pet is responsive you will be contacted so you can relax.

-We have an experienced team of surgeons at The Ark who are capable of dealing with the most minor to the most complicated surgery.
+We have an experienced team of surgeons at Ark Vets who are capable of dealing with the most minor to the most complicated surgery.
 Some of our surgeons have special interests and every effort is made to keep up-to-date with the latest thinking via continual professional development courses.

 Our surgical equipment is regularly assessed and updated and significant investment is made each year.
 All surgeries are performed in specific theatres and we have a team available 24 hours a day to deal with any situation that may arise.

 Safety during anaesthesia, pain management and post-operative care are especially important.

 Upon discharge we will discuss medication and advise you on your role in post-operative care.
 Collars can be provided and an appointment made for a post-operative examination.